Extended-Thunder/send-later/index.md

 state between invocations, then those need to be assigned as an array to the "nextargs" variable before your function returns.

-There are two ways for a recurring dynamic function to stop sending a recurring message:

--   if the function knows that the message it was just asked to schedule is the last one, then it should simply not set "nextspec" to anything (i.e., leave it null), and Send Later will use the final send time it provided and then not schedule the message any further;
+If the function knows that the message it was just asked to schedule is the last one, then it should simply not set `nextspec` to anything (i.e., leave it null), and Send Later will use the final send time it provided and then not schedule the message any further.
-    or
--   if the function determines that the current invocation is too late to send the message any more, i.e., it wants to stop the message immediately rather than after the next time it is sent, then it should set "next" to -1 and not set "nextspec" to anything, and Send Later will stop the message immediately.

 ### Suppressing scheduled message delivery

-If you set the preference "extensions.sendlater3.senddrafts" to false in the advanced config editor (described [above](#config-editor)), then Send Later won't deliver scheduled drafts when their time comes; it'll just leave them in your Drafts folder as if their delivery time has not yet arrived.
+If you set the "Check every <u>&nbsp;#&nbsp;</u> minutes" option to "0", then Send Later won't deliver scheduled drafts when their time comes; it'll just leave them in your Drafts folder as if their delivery time has not yet arrived.

 In case you are wondering what use this might have...
 One clever Send Later user decided to eliminate the requirement for Thunderbird to be running all the time to deliver scheduled messages, by writing an independent service to scan for and deliver scheduled messages from his IMAP Drafts folder.
-Unfortunately, if he happened to be running Thunderbird when a draft was scheduled to be sent, his Thunderbird and his service might have tried to deliver the same draft at the same time, thus causing unpredictable behavior and/or duplicate messages.
-He can avoid this issue by setting the "senddrafts" preference to false.
+Unfortunately, if he happened to be running Thunderbird when a draft was scheduled to be sent, then Thunderbird and his service might have tried to deliver the same draft at the same time, thus causing unpredictable behavior and/or duplicate messages.
+This is avoided by disabling Send Later from actually sending later, and only using it for its scheduling functionality.

 ### Server-side Send Later

 *(This is very advanced usage.
 It can be complicated to set up, and things could go embarrassingly wrong if you mess it up.
 Proceed at your own risk.)*

 If you want scheduled drafts to be sent even when your computer is shut down or Thunderbird isn't running, and you have access to a server